wenxin-c/tp/docs/DeveloperGuide.md

 - By abstracting the above-mentioned attributes and methods as a separate class instead of putting them in `ReflectionManager`, the `ReflectionManager` class can solely focus command execution.
 All the data related to the list of questions is taken care of by the `QuestionList` class.
 As such, Single responsibility can be better achieved.
-- A `QuestionList` object has exactly one `Storage` and `ReflectionTokenizer` class to store data into data file upon update.
+- A `QuestionList` object has exactly one `Storage` and `ReflectionTokenizer` class to store data into data file upon update and load data from data file upon launching WellNUS++.

 `ReflectionQuestion` class:<br>
 - Each introspective question is a `ReflectionQuestion` object.